Rockie156/PeerMentorHackathonEvent/puzzle.md

 ATGCC
 ```

-The transcription enzyme will produce the following codons:
+The transcription enzyme will produce the following codons (particularly observe how each codon lines up with the DNA string):

 ```
+ATGCC (original, not a codon)
 ATG
  TGC
   GCC
 ```

 Each codon is then sorted to